PacktPublishing/Architecting-Vue.js-3-Enterprise-Ready-Web-Applications/README.md

 ## Get to Know the Author
 **Solomon Eseme**
 is an experienced Software Engineer, Content Creator, and Founder of, Mastering Backend with 5+ years of experience working across multiple frontend and backend technologies to design and build high-performing, scalable and innovative applications following best practices and industry standards in a variety of workplaces from start-ups to larger consultancies.
 He started using Vue since it was first integrated with Laravel and never looked back.
 He is also a panelist on the ViewsOnVue podcast and technical writer with VueJs Developers.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801073905">https://packt.link/free-ebook/9781801073905 </a> </p>